AspectOfJerry/BapUtils/README.md

 ## Socials

-- Our Discord server is currently private, and we do not have an estimated time of when it will be made public for BapUtils.
+- Our Discord server is currently private, and we do not have plans to make it public be made public for BapUtils.
 You can contact @tomassy or @jerrydev on Discord for the moement.

 ## Documentation